 Taking a look at each of these two types of hosiery, you’ll see that both of them come with a long list of benefits.
 It is important to understand the difference between anti-embolism stockings and compression hose so you can choose the sock that will benefit you.

-In terms of function, regular compression stockings are made for daytime wear: from wake time till bedtime.
-The stockings are essential for long-distance travel, occupations that require standing and/or sitting for a long period, pregnant women, and sportspersons.
+In terms of function, regular compression stockings are made for daytime wear: from the moment you wake up till bedtime.
+Compression stockings and socks are essential for pregnant women, long-distance travellers, occupations that require standing for a long time and athletes.

-Compression stockings can also alleviate many cardiovascular conditions compared to anti-embolism stockings.
-They can prevent edema, aching and swelling on the ankles and feet, counter venous hypertension, and boost lymphatic drainage (just to name a few functions).
+Compression stockings also alleviate many cardiovascular conditions.
+They can prevent edema, aching and swelling of the ankles and feet, counter venous hypertension and boost lymphatic drainage, just to name a few functions.